-The proposed porch extension on the front elevation is not considered to be a habitable room and therefore, no additional privacy concerns are considered.
+The proposed porch extension is to be built on the same footprint as the current polycarbonate lean to that exists on the front elevation, and it is not considered to be a habitable room and therefore, no additional privacy concerns are considered.

-In addition, following a site visit, it was noted that there were similar side and/or rear extensions within the immediate neighbourhood and wider residential area.
+In addition, following a site visit, it was noted that there were similar side and/or rear and porch extensions within the immediate neighbourhood and wider residential area.
+Similar schemes have recently been approved at numbers 28 and 26 Huddleston Road.

-On this basis, it was considered that the proposal will not have any adverse impacts on the neighbours and therefore the proposal is considered to satisfy Policy DM18, Policy DS6PU, Policy H14PU and the NPPF guidance.
+On this basis, it was considered that the proposal will not have any adverse impacts on the neighbours and therefore the proposal is considered to satisfy Policy DM18, Policy DS6PU,

+Policy H14PU and the NPPF guidance.